-Geünieerde Provinciën sailed for the Dutch East India Company (VOC) as a merchant vessel between the Netherlands and the East Indies during the early seventeenth century.
+Geünieerde Provinciën sailed for the Dutch East India Company (VOC) as a merchant vessel between the Netherlands and the East Indies during the early 17th century.
 She was part of a homebound fleet of three other ships that had departed from Bantam when she was lost.
-The three other ships were Delft, Gelderland, and Banda, and they were under the command of Pieter Both.
+The three other ships were Delft, Gelderland and Banda, and they were under the command of Pieter Both.

-Geünieerde Provinciën sank in June 1615 while at anchor near the Bay of Albion.
+Geünieerde Provinciën sank while at anchor near the Bay of Albion.
 The fleet had been hit by a hurricane near the west coast of the island of Mauritius.
 Three out of four of the ships in the fleet were lost during the storm, and only Delft made it home to the Netherlands.
-Thirty deaths resulted from the storm, among them the commander of the fleet Pieter Both, a former governor of the Dutch East Indies.
-The highest peak of Mauritius was named after Pieter Both following the disaster.
+30 deaths resulted from the storm, among them the commander of the fleet Pieter Both, a former governor of the Dutch East Indies.

 The Geünieerde Provinciën was a merchant vessel built in the Amsterdam Yard.

 |People on board||160|

 |Tonnage||700 ton (350 last)|